 For buildings subject to Article 3.2.2.50, Sentence 3.1.4.8.(1) requires that exterior claddings be noncombustible or the exterior wall assemblies meet the CAN/ULC-S134 fire test criteria per Clause 3.1.5.5.(1)(b).

-The cladding provided to the upper floor addition will need to meet this requirement.
+For the addition project, the cladding provided to the upper floor addition will need to meet this requirement.